dionno/apidocs/source/includes/_getting_started.md

 # Getting started

 Welcome to The Nutcache API!
-Use this API to easily interact with your Nutache account programmatically.
+Use this API to easily interact with your Nutcache account programmatically.
 This guide offers a comprehensive suite of developer resources and web services to connect Nutcache to your existing tools and workflow.

 ## Public key